chidal63/MYCOBEANS/_pages/contact.md

 ## Imprint

 This website is a public information site for the MYCOBEANS project and is hosted using GitHub Pages.
+If you contact us by email, your message and address will be processed solely to respond to your request.

 **Project:** MYCOBEANS (MSCA Staff Exchange)
 **Coordinating institution:** University of Parma (UNIPR), Italy